 What is Regression?

-- To explain regression analysis in a layman’s term let us assume a sales head of a company is trying hard to forecast the sales of the following month.
-There are numerous factors involved which are driving the sales of the product starting from the weather to competitor’s new strategy, festival, and change in the lifestyle of consumers.
+- To explain regression analysis in a layman’s term, let us assume a sales head of a company is trying hard to forecast the sales of the following month.
+There are numerous factors involved which are driving the sales of the product, starting from the weather to the competitor’s new strategy, festival, and change in the lifestyle of consumers.

-- This is a method of aligning out of the several factors which affect the sale which are the ones that have the major impact.
-It can help in answering many questions like what are the most important factors, what factors are less considerable, what is the relationship between these factors and most importantly what is the surety of these factors.
+- This is a method of aligning out of the several factors which affect the sale, which are the ones that have the major impact.
+It can help in answering many questions like what are the most important factors, what factors are less important, what is the relationship between these factors, and most importantly, what is the surety of these factors.